bitfwdcommunity/Gitgrant-bitfwd-community/StudyDefi.md

 We're currently focusing finding the right product market fit and will slowly iterate on that

     What would you do if you raised enough from this grant?
-We will work on the project full-time
+We will dedicate more time to the project

     Are you seeking alliances/ talent/ mentors?
 Yes, all 3 - alliance/talent/mentors